codr-shiv/snake-rl/README.md

 # Reinforcement Learning Snake Agent

-This project applies reinforcement learning to train a DQN agent to play the snake game on a 20x20 wrapping grid.
-The grid features randomly generated food, poison, and straight wall cells.
-The reward policy gives -200 for eating itself or hitting a wall, +50 for eating food, and -20 for consuming poison.
+This project implements a DQN RL agent to play the snake game on a custom 20x20 wrapping grid environment.
+Poison, food, and walls are generated randomly.
+The reward function gives -200 for eating itself or hitting a wall, +50 for food, and -20 for poison.

-To improve performance and prevent looping behaviors, the implementation includes:
+To improve policy performance, the implementation includes:
-- A potential-based reward shaping system which rewards moving closer to the food at each step.
-- A 3-directional Lidar sensor system to give the agent spatial depth awareness.
-- A BFS path check to detect and avoid self-trapping loops.
-- Tail-popping physics to allow the snake to safely follow its own tail.

-The stack used is PyTorch and Gymnasium for the reinforcement learning components, and Pygame for the visual interface.

-## Features

-### Lidar Strategy
-The snake looks in three directions relative to its head: straight, right, and left.
-Instead of just seeing immediate neighbors, it projects raycasts to measure wrapping distance to the nearest obstacle (body, wall, or poison), returning a continuous proximity value (1.0 / distance).

-### BFS Survival Strategy
-To prevent the snake from trapping itself in dead-ends, a breadth-first search is run from the head on each step.
-If the reachable open space is smaller than the snake's current length, the agent knows it is entering a trap and is penalized, encouraging it to select wider paths.

-### Potential-Based Reward Shaping
-Instead of hardcoded progress rewards, we use potential-based reward shaping where potential is defined as the negative wrapping distance to the food.
-The shaping reward added to the step is calculated as (gamma * -new_distance) - (-old_distance) with a gamma of 0.97.
-This guides the snake to the food without changing the optimal policy or introducing loops.
-A step penalty of -0.2 is also applied.
+1. Potential-Based Reward Shaping: Rewards moving closer to the food at each step using the negative wrapping distance.
+The shaping reward added to the step is calculated as (gamma * -new_distance) - (-old_distance) with a gamma of 0.97, guiding the agent without altering the optimal policy.
+2. 3-Directional Lidar: Provides vision by projecting raycasts in straight, left, and right directions to measure proximity (1.0 / distance) to walls, body segments, or poison.
+3. BFS Path Check: Performs a breadth-first search from the head on each step to check for topological connectivity, preventing the snake from trapping itself in dead-ends.
+4. Tail-popping Physics: Removes the tail segment before verifying collisions so the snake can safely follow its own body.

+The stack used is PyTorch and Gymnasium for RL, and Pygame for GUI rendering.

-### Neural Network to Predict Q-values
+## Neural Network to Predict Q-values

-- Input: 12 values (3 Lidar proximity readings, 1 BFS path existence check, 4 heading directions, 4 relative food directions)
+- Input: 12 values representing Lidar readings, BFS check status, heading direction, and relative food direction.
-- Hidden Layers: 256 ReLU units -> 256 ReLU units
+- Hidden Layers: 256 ReLU units to 256 ReLU units.
-- Output Layer: 3 units (Q-values for straight, turn right, and turn left actions)
+- Output Layer: 3 units representing action values for straight, turn right, and turn left.

-### Training Process
-The agent trains over 1000 episodes using epsilon-greedy exploration.
-Epsilon decays from 1.0 down to 0.01 at a rate of 0.994 per episode.

-## Results
+## Training Process and Results

-The agent is trained over 1000 episodes using epsilon-greedy exploration.
-The results are:
+The policy trained over 1000 episodes using epsilon-greedy exploration.
+The performance metrics are:
-- Max score: 93
+- Max score: 93 (count of food eaten before failing)
 - Final running average: 35.6
 - Peak exploitation average: 46.9